 Seller financing real estate agreements are a form of alternative financing that offers potential buyers the ability to purchase a home they may have otherwise been unable to.
 Unlike other financing options, however, seller financing agreements call upon the owner of the home to act as the mortgage lender and extend credit to the buyer.

 The seller will finance the purchase price of their own home, minus any down payment that is made.
-The buyer will then be expected to make any payments agreed upon in the terms set forth by a promissory note.
+The buyer will then be expected to make any payments agreed upon in the seller financing terms set forth by a promissory note.
 Once the final payment is made, the buyer will receive the title to the property (unless they refinance with a traditional bank).

 Seller financing real estate deals aren’t all that different from applying for traditional mortgages; each option is merely a different means to the same end.
 Both sources of capital are designed to give buyers the money they need to purchase a house — the only difference is where the money is coming from and the underwriting guiding the process.